-Also, people use prenuptial agreements to protect assets from spouses in the event of their death.
-Often, people entering into a second marriage seek to preserve their estate for their children.
-A prenuptial agreement allows persons to contractually shelter their assets for this purpose.
+Some use prenuptial agreements to protect assets from spouses in the event of their death.
+Often, people entering into a second marriage seek to preserve property for children from a prior marriage.
+A prenuptial agreement allows one to assign their assets for this purpose.

 Couples considering a prenuptial agreement should have a separate lawyer represent their interests.
 Peskind Law Firm has substantial experience negotiating, drafting and reviewing prenuptial agreements.

-Sometimes people seek a postnuptial agreement, which is a contract entered after the marriage.
-Not unlike a prenuptial agreement, the purpose is to protect assets in the event of a death or divorce.
+Sometimes people desire a postnuptial agreement, which is a marital contract entered after the marriage.
+Not unlike a prenuptial agreement, the purpose is to allocate assets in the event of a death or divorce.
 For example, a spouse might seek a postnuptial agreement when his or her spouse has been unfaithful.
 The faithful spouse may agree to reconcile on the condition that he or she receives a specified financial settlement in the event the reconciliation fails or the spouse strays again in the future.

-Peskind Law Firm has the experience and knowledge to properly prepare all types of marital agreements.
+Peskind Law Firm has the experience and knowledge to prepare all types of marital agreements.
 Our firm frequently advises people considering prenuptial or postnuptial agreements.
 Peskind Law Firm also counsels people in premarital asset planning.
 Some people want to protect their assets in the event of a divorce but are concerned about their fiancé’s willingness to enter into a premarital agreement.
-By proper planning, risks are minimized in the event of a divorce, even without the benefits of a premarital agreement.
+By proper planning, we help our clients protect their assets, even without the benefits of a premarital agreement.